rajk7/zombies_fps/readme.md

 # Unity Zombie FPS
-This is the example of zombie defence fps game.
+This is zombie defence fps game.
 Kill the zombies to obtain the cash and upgrade your weapon or buy powerful weapons!

 ## Screenshots
 ![screenshot1](Screenshot1.png)